 However, as the medial midsole sponge in the Kayano is not cumbersome, most wearers do not find it a distraction when walking, making the Kayano a suitable shoe for casual wear.

 The Nimbus is a favorite among walkers and day-to-day users thanks to its elite cushioning.
 The only point to keep in mind when choosing the Nimbus is that the midsole stack is rather gaudy.
-Thick stacks are rather fashionable in 2023, but if you are looking for a more understated look, the Nimbus probably won’t be your first choice.
+Thick stacks are rather fashionable this year, but if you are looking for a more understated look, the Nimbus probably won’t be your first choice.

 Which of These Shoes Is Better for People With High Arches?